swapnilyavalkar/tableau-user-cleanup-script/README.md

 1. **config.py**: Contains database connection parameters.
 2. **Variables.py**: Contains essential variables, such as Tableau credentials, SMTP settings, and other constants.
+3.  **Customize SQL Queries**: SQL queries can be customized based on your specific requirements.
+They are located in the `sql_queries/` directory.

 ## 🚨 Error Handling